varunkarangula/starter-tasks/SIG CP/README.md

 - Data structures

 ## Here is the joining task for you
-  1. create a Hackerrank Account and mention your username in your ...
+  1. create a Hackerrank Account
   2. Log on to [Hackerrank-Contest](https://www.hackerrank.com/acm-cp-tasks) and start solving the Problem
   3. You can use any language of your choice and any reference sites
+  4. Solve as much as you can.
+Feel free to pause whenever you feel difficult, But don't stop.

 ## Keep these things in mind:
   1. **Evaluation-Free Zone**: